Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How is a heart murmur diagnosed?

 Your healthcare provider will listen to your heart with a stethoscope.
-He will listen for how loud the murmur is, where it is located, and when it happens.
-Your healthcare provider will check your pulse and look for swelling.
-Tell him about your symptoms and medical history.
+Your provider will listen for how loud the murmur is, where it is located, and when it happens.
+Your provider will check your pulse and look for swelling.
+Tell your provider about any symptoms you have and your medical history.
 You may need any of the following:

 - A chest x-ray may show the cause of your symptoms, such as shortness of breath or chest pain.